-Symptoms of dancer’s fracture include lateral foot pain, tenderness, swelling and ecchymosis (discoloration of the skin do to lack of blood supply to the tissues).
+Symptoms of dancer’s fracture include lateral foot pain, tenderness, swelling and ecchymosis (discoloration of the skin due to bruising).

 There is an increased risk of fracture in dancers with ankle instability or prior injury such as ankle sprain or stress fracture.
 The main preventative measures against fifth metatarsal fracture in dancers is to be persistently diligent about foot and ankle alignment, particularly when fatigued.
 Early prevention can also include monitoring pain at the metatarsophalengeal (MTP) joint.
 “Sickling” as a compensatory measure for MTP joint pain places the dancer at a higher risk for fracture.